This is a Controlled Document

 workflow by clicking on the blue lightning bolt in the bottom right corner of the message box and selecting Risk Escalation

 As per GitLab's Communication Page, information about risks tracked in GitLab's Risk Register defaults to not public and limited access.
-Given the nature of risk management, GitLab will always be susceptible to risks.
+GitLab will always be susceptible to risks.
 The goal of implementing risk treatment plans and carrying out risk remediation activities is to reduce the likelihood or impact (or both) of a risk occurring.
 Given that no risks identified can ever be fully eliminated, but instead are mitigated through reduction of likelihood and/or impact, risks that have been escalated to GitLab's Risk Register will be shared on a need-to-know basis.

 The only exceptions to this procedure are those risks that are out of scope (as defined above).